leowerneck/leowerneck.github.io/Finite_differences.md

 \frac{1!}{\Delta x^{1}}\left(-\frac{49}{20}f_{i} + 6f_{i+1}  -\frac{15}{2}f_{i+2} + \frac{20}{3}f_{i+3} - \frac{15}{4}f_{i+4} + \frac{6}{5}f_{i+5} - \frac{1}{6}f_{i+6}\right) = \partial_{x}f_{i} + \mathcal{O}\left(\Delta x^{6}\right)\ .
 $$

-To obtain the second derivative with the same accuracy, we would need a stencil size that is greater than the one we use by 1.
-The algorithm for backwards finite differences should now be straightforward and will be left as an exercise to the reader.
+To obtain the second derivative with the same accuracy, we would need to increase the stencil size by 1.
+Obtaining the algorithm for backwards finite differences should now be straightforward and is left as an exercise to the reader.

 ### \[Back to [ToC](#ToC)\]